A Perfect Mother's Day

 Until they get older, Mother's Day is for the children, Giulia thought grimly as she endured breakfast in bed.

-When Kevin hit three he decided that breakfast in bed was the quintessential expression of Mother's Day, and so he and Todd (and now Amy) made pancakes and sausage while Giulia "slept in," to be awakened joyously by the three of them parading in a breakfast tray loaded with hot, sticky food and liquid, all to be balanced on the rumpled bed while she did her best to consume it without ruining the mattress.
+When Kevin hit three he decided that breakfast in bed was the quintessential expression of Mother's Day, and so he and her husband Todd (and now Amy) made pancakes and sausage while Giulia "slept in," to be awakened joyously by the three of them parading in a breakfast tray loaded with hot, sticky food and liquid, all to be balanced on the rumpled bed while she did her best to consume it without ruining the mattress.

 Of course they used the good china, so another worry was their doing the dishes while she got dressed.
 With all the shouts and giggling coming from the kitchen, Giulia expected to hear the crash of an irreplaceable creamer or sugar bowl, but so far the cleanups had gone without incident.